 If customers can’t find what they’re looking for easily, they will bounce from your site.

-It could be a confusing homepage product selection process where it’s hard to tell which items are in stock versus out of stock, or a product page is designed to offer the latest fashion and style.
-But, your customer has come looking for a new vacuum cleaner and just wants to read the product description, it’s not likely they’re going to stick around.
+It could be a confusing homepage product selection process where it’s hard to tell which items are in stock versus out of stock, or you may have a product page that is designed to offer the latest fashion and style.
+But, if your customer has come looking for a new vacuum cleaner and just wants to read the product description, it’s not likely they’re going to stick around.
 You’re not encouraging your customers to buy if you don’t make it easy for them to find what they’re after.

 How to solve it

-- Adding a search bar at the top of product pages will allow users to quickly find exactly what they need without scrolling through all products or searching for items out of stock.
+- Adding a search bar at the top of product pages will allow users to quickly find exactly what they need without scrolling through all products or searching for items that might be out of stock.

-- Providing Filters.
-Organising your products alphabetically or by newest to oldest products could help customers find what they’re looking for easier without having to spend time going back and forth between different product types.
+- Providing filters.
+Organising your products alphabetically or by newest to oldest could help customers find what they’re looking for more easily without having to spend time going back and forth between different product types.
 Another popular filter to add to enhance the customer service experience is a ‘Price Range’ section.